 The smoothie model is how many genuinely data-driven businesses organise themselves, and certainly smaller ones.
 To work at scale, this model requires the greatest level of data maturity; its lack of central leadership means that business units resistant to data-driven approaches are most easily able to avoid data initiatives or cultural change.
 There are both advantages and risks from a lack of central control, for example duplicated overheads or mistakes repeated across the organisation.
-However, the lack of (real or perceived) overhead mean that this model is also useful for businesses taking their first steps towards a data-driven culture before more formal organisational structures are implemented.
+However, the lack of (real or perceived) overhead means that this model is also useful for businesses taking their first steps towards a data-driven culture before more formal organisational structures are implemented.

 No one model is better than the other two, although some lend themselves more naturally to certain market segments or organisational archetypes.
 It is critical for insurers to make a conscious choice about which model to adopt, and to review this decision regularly as their capabilities mature.